Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Preliminaries

-We first review some properties of geodesic Voronoi diagrams and shortest path maps that we will use.
-Let $\SPM_s$ be the shortest path map of $s$, hence for all points in a region of $\SPM_s$ the shortest path from $s$ has the same internal vertices.
+We now review some known properties of geodesic Voronoi diagrams and shortest path maps that we will use.
+Let $\SPM_s$ be the shortest path map of $s$.
+For all points in a single region of $\SPM_s$, the shortest path from $s$ has the same internal vertices.
 Each such region $R$ is star-shaped with respect to the last internal vertex $v$ on the shortest path.
-Often it will be useful to refine $R$ into triangles incident to $v$.
-We refer to the resulting subdivision of $P$ as the \emph{extended} shortest path map.
+Often it will be useful to refine $R$ into triangles incident to $v$ (by adding segments between $v$ and other vertices of $P$ in the same region).
+We refer to the resulting subdivision of $P$ as the \emph{extended} shortest path map\footnote{In order to have a proper subdivision, we would need to consider one or even zero dimensional regions in which points have two or three shortest paths to $s$.
+For simplicity, we follow a slight abuse done in previous papers and consider each region as closed with nonempty intersection with neighboring cells.
+In this way, a point with two or three shortest paths to $s$ belongs to two or three regions at the same time.
+This is not a proper subdivision, but simplifies things from a computational perspective.}.
 With some abuse of notation we will use $\SPM_s$ to denote this subdivision as well.
-An edge in $\SPM_s$ that starts in a vertex $v$ that is colinear with the last edge in $\geod(s,v)$ is called an \emph{extension segment} $E_{vs}=E_v$.

-Let $\Time = \R$ denote the time domain.
-We consider each site $s \in S$ as a function from $\Time$ to $P$.
-For functions we will not distinguish between the function itself and its graph.
-We say that a function is \emph{simple} if it is continuous, i.e. if it has no break points.
+Fixed a source $s$ and a reflex vertex $v$, the \emph{extension segment} $E_{vs}=E_v$ is defined as follows: shoot a ray from $v$ that is parallel to the last edge in $\geod(s,v)$ and goes away from $v$.
+Extend that ray until it properly intersects with $P$.
+Note that this segment could degenerate to a point (see Figure~\ref{fig:extension}).
+When $E_v$ is not degenerate it splits $P$ into two regions, one of which contains $s$.
+More interestingly, for all points in the other region their shortest path to $s$ passes through $v$.

 Given two sites $p$ and $q$, the bisector $B_{pq}$ is the set of all points that are equidistant to $p$ and $q$.
-If no vertex of $P$ lies on the bisector, then $B_{pq}$ is a piecewise curve connecting two points on $\partial P$.
-Each curve on the bisector is a subarcs of a hyperbola that could degenerate to a segment \cite{aronov1989geodesic,Mitchell1991}.
+If no vertex of $P$ lies on the bisector, then $B_{pq}$ is a continuous curve connecting two points on $\partial P$.
+Moreover, $B_{pq}$ can be decomposed into $O(m)$ pieces, each of which is a subarc of a hyperbola (that could degenerate to a line segment \cite{aronov1989geodesic,Mitchell1991}).
+More generally, for sites in general position we have that:

 \begin{lemma}[Aronov~\cite{aronov1989geodesic}] $\VD_P(S)$ consists of $O(n)$ vertices with degree 1 or 3, and $O(m)$ vertices of degree 2.
 For each degree 2 vertex $v$ there is are $p,q \in S$ so that $v$ lies on the bisector $B_{pq}$ and $v$ lies on extension segment of $\SPM_p$ or $\SPM_q$.
 All edges of $\VD_P(S)$ are hyperbolic arc segments.
-Every vertex $v$ of $P$ contributes at most one extension segment $E_v$. \end{lemma}
+Every vertex $v$ of $P$ contributes at most one extension segment $E_v$ to $\VD_P(S)$. \end{lemma}

 \begin{lemma}[Aronov \etal~\cite{agtz-vqmsp-02}] Let $s$ be a point moving linearly inside a simple polygon $P$ with $m$ vertices.
 The extended shortest path map $\SPM_s$ changes at most $O(m)$ times. \end{lemma}